Abigail-Wood/CRAFT/README.md

 ---------
 Currently two sets of test data: snptest format (chromosome 1, X SNPs) and plink format (chromosome 1, X SNPs) based on associations with psoriatic arthritis (PsA).

+We also included ABF validation data.

 User input file formats
 -----------------------

 __GWAS summary statistics__

-Input file is tab, space or comma-delimited and defined as folllows:
+Input file is tab, space or comma-delimited and defined as follows:

 ```
 SNPID      CHROM  POS       A1  A2  A1_UNAFF  PVAL